ofergertz/PointCreatorOnMap/README.md

 By using the hub we are simply can add other application (can be WPF or anything else) to get messages from hub and show the points on their on clients
+On the top right corner of the point creator application, you have a link to my own personal github account.